cloudevents/spec/cloudevents/working-drafts/xml-format.md

 an XML document preamble SHOULD be included to ensure deterministic processing.

-XML comments are permitted anywhere within an XML representation of a CloudEvent or CloudEvent batch, and MUST be ignored during processing.
+XML comments are permitted anywhere within an XML representation of a CloudEvent or CloudEvent batch.
+Comments MUST be ignored during processing, except for the child element of a `<data>` element containing [XML data](#33-xml-data), where comments SHOULD be preserved.

 ## 2. Attributes